DAVID P. SALYER -- FIRM OFFICER

 Mr. Salyer represents clients from individuals to corporations and organizations such as the Texas Windstorm Insurance Association, BP America Inc., and French yacht manufacturers Beneteau and Fountaine Pajot.

-Mr. Salyer is also active professionally and within the community, having served on various municipal boards and commissions, and is currently Chair of the Board of Trustees of Presbyterian Pan American School in Kingsville, TX.
+Mr. Salyer is also active professionally and within the community, having served on various municipal boards and commissions, and currently serves as Past-Chair of the Board of Trustees of Presbyterian Pan American School in Kingsville, TX.
 He is a former president of the Galveston County Young Lawyers’ Association, Galveston County Bar Association, and the Galveston Historical Foundation.

 - B.A., The University of Texas, 1983, Plan II